 Ease of Transport

 The iRocker performed well in packability, with a well-designed backpack included.
 The board and all of the needed accessories easily fit inside, with room to spare and comfortable straps.
 However, this model does lack a front handle, which makes carrying with two people more difficult.
 It does, however, have an excellent middle handle.
-For a board that is easier to carry and a bit lighter, consider the Isle Explorer or the PEAK Inflatable for a lighter option.
+For a board that is easier to carry and a bit lighter, consider the Isle Explorer.

 Ease of Inflation

 As with many of the boards in this review, the iRocker's inflation was nothing to write home about, in either a good or bad way.
 The pump gets the job done well and is both easy and relatively quick to use.
 The nozzle is universal, which means that it fits any board with this same universal nozzle.
 If you really care about how quickly your board inflates, consider buying an electric pump (or purchasing the Red Paddle Co Voyager's pump from their website).

 Pictured here is the iRocker, along with a slew of other contenders in our fleet.

 The iRocker was a bit more expensive than some less-expensive high-performing boards, but is not as pricey as some of the top-end boards in our lineup.
 The differences between the two boards are largely subject to personal preference, but we recommend this board for beginning and intermediate users or those who are looking for a versatile SUP.
 However, this SUP is much more affordable than some of the top-end models in our lineup.

 The iRocker continually impressed testers, with a solid performance across the board.
 This model came with us on open water, longer missions, and down rowdy creeks and rivers.
 It's a solid model that can go nearly anywhere with you.